b-star-fellowship/b-star-fellowship.github.io/index.markdown

 B\* is the **Brown Startup Fellowship**; a 10 week summer fellowship for Brown University computer science students to build and launch software.

 Every year, we give teams of students **$5,000 per person** to build their software project.
-From **June 1 - August 15**, B\* fellows build, iterate, test, and launch/publish their projects.
+From **June 1 - Sept 1**, B\* fellows build, iterate, test, and launch/publish their projects.

 ## [Apply Here For Summer 2026](https://forms.gle/eKgcjw4ue7f7mfBw7)